cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Architect of the Untamed

-1. Aetherworks Marvel – Uses energy for a big effect.
+1. Aetherworks Marvel – Green energy payoff, uses energy for big effect.

 Results: